-The Risk Adjustment Investable Attribute (Ra) evaluates the level of intervention required in a DARWIN by our risk manager.
-The more the Risk Manager has to intervene, the lower the Ra score will be.
+The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

-2. Known level of risk
+Known level of risk

 Where can I see the Risk Adjustment (Ra) score?

-As with the other Investable Attributes you can find this information in the upper right corner of a DARWIN page.
+As with the other Investable Attributes, you can find this information in the upper right corner of a DARWIN page.

 Investable Attributes tab

-There you will find a bubble graph.
+There you will find a bubble graph with 2 axes:

-We can observe three types of bubbles on the graph:
+Additionally, you can observe three types of bubbles on the graph:

 1. Green bubbles

-Green bubbles represent positions that have not required intervention by our Risk Manager, as they have not significantly exceeded the average leverage of the recently opened positions on the underlying strategy.
+Green bubbles represent positions that have not required intervention by our Risk Engine, as they have not significantly exceeded the average leverage of the recently opened positions on the underlying strategy.

 2. Red bubbles

-By moving your mouse over the bubble, the exact size of the adjustment can be seen.
-Logically enoughm an adjustment of 5% can't be considered the same as an adjustment of 60%.
-The latter adjustment would provoke a much higher penalty to the Ra score than the former.
+Logically enough, an adjustment of 5% can't be considered the same as an adjustment of 60% and an adjustment in the latter would provoke a much higher penalty to the Ra score than the former.

 3. Orange bubbles

-- For positions lasting less than 30 minutes, the maximum D-Leverage allowed will be 15.
+- For positions lasting less than 30 minutes, the maximum D-Leverage allowed will be 16.25.

-- If a position lasts between 30 and 60 minutes, the maximum D-Leverage that a DARWIN could open is 12.5.
+- If a position lasts between 30 and 60 minutes, the maximum D-Leverage that a DARWIN could open is 13.

-- Lastly, if the position lasts more than 60 minutes, the maximum D-Leverage would be 10.
+- Lastly, if the position lasts more than 60 minutes, the maximum D-Leverage would be 9.75.

 Examples of Risk Adjustment (Ra) scores

 As commented earlier, a graph full of green bubble is indicative of a strategy with a high Ra score.

-High Ra score
+- High Ra score

-The below graph, full of green bubbles, is a good example of where the Risk Manager has not had to intervene.
-Consequently, the strategy will have a high Ra score.
+The below graph, full of green bubbles, is a good example of the Risk Engine not having to intervene.

-Low Ra score
+- Low Ra score

-Not only has the intervention been frequent however, in many of those instances the adjustment required has been substantial, resulting in a low Ra score.
+Not only has the intervention been frequent, but also in many of those instances the adjustment required has been significant resulting in a low Ra score.

-It is important to understand that the maximum leverage is defined as a function of duration of the position, as the longer a position is left open, the greater the risk incurred.
+It is important to understand that the maximum leverage is defined as a function of the duration of the position, as the longer a position is left open, the greater the risk incurred.

-The Risk Manager adjusts investor leverage in order to achieve a target monthly VaR of 10%.
-But what happens when a trader suddenly increases the risk of the strategy?
+The Risk Manager adjusts investor leverage in order to achieve a maximum target monthly VaR of 6.5%.

 1. Increasing the number of trades in the same asset in the same direction